 Vaccines are made to produce these grudge-holding antibodies for you – without the need to experience a full-on illness.

 Vaccines have been key in reducing or eliminating highly infectious diseases like polio, measles, rubella and smallpox.
-Researchers are working as fast as they can on a safe, effective vaccine for COVID-19.
+Researchers have developed four safe, effective COVID-19 vaccines.

 Want to strengthen your immune system?
 Tackle these three things